Here’s what Portsmouth transport companies say about masks for passengers from Monday

-Here’s what transport companies across Portsmouth say about masks on buses, trains, and boats from Monday as restrictions ease
+Here’s everything you need to know about masks on buses, trains, and boats in Portsmouth as restrictions ease on Monday

 TRANSPORT firms across the area are planning new mask policies as train, boat, and bus companies urge passengers to keep following government Covid guidance.